ganelson/inform-evolution/proposals/0034-glulx-random.md

 5. People may find the behaviour of the Glulx `@random` opcode more useful than the I6 `random` function, so we should also provide a function that mimics the `@random` opcode, but using the new RNG.

+6. The Inform-to-C mode should also be checked and updated so that its `random` and `@random` are reliable.